Chinese tea culture: Tea literature

 During the Ming, teaware and tea utensils became important luxury goods for the elites and upwardly mobile classes.
 There was also a thriving publishing industry writing books on the appropriate elite etiquette surrounding elegant and refined pursuits such as tea.
-One of the most of important of these works which discusses Ming era tea culture was Eight Discourses on the Art of Living (Zun Sheng Ba Jian) by Gao Lian (late 16th century), a work that in turn heavily influenced the widely popular Treatise on Superfluous Things (Zhang wu zhi) of Wen Zhenheng (1585–1645).
-Another one of these works, the Treatise on Tea (茶疏 Chashu) by Xu Cishui 許次紓 (1597), explains how loose leaf tea was brewed in the Ming era:The teapot should be small; it should not be too big.
+One of the most of important of these works which discusses Ming era tea culture was Eight Discourses on the Art of Living by Gao Lian (late 16th century), a work that in turn heavily influenced the widely popular "Treatise on Superfluous Things" of Wen Zhenheng (1585–1645).
+Another one of these works, the by Xu Cishui 許次紓 (1597), explains how loose leaf tea was brewed in the Ming era:The teapot should be small; it should not be too big.
 If it is small, the fragrance remains concentrated; if it is big, it will easily get dispersed.
 One containing half a sheng [half litre, 500ml] is of the appropriate size.
 If it is for personal use, the smaller the better.
 For a half sheng of water, measure five fen [a little under 2 grams] of tea...First hold the tea leaves in your hand.
 When the water is ready, cast them in the pot, and immediately pour the hot water on the tea.
 Place the lid on the pot and wait for the time of three breaths.
 Then pour out all the tea into a large bowl, and pour it again into the pot.
 This is to stir the fragrance and to prevent the colour from stagnating.
 Wait for the time of another three breaths to calm its levity.
 Then pour it out and serve it to the guests...A pot of tea can serve only two rounds (xun).
 The first round is fresh and delicious, the second is sweet and mellow, the third one is no more desirable.
 For this reason it is desirable that the pot is small.
 If it is small it will finish serving two rounds.
 The Ming elite drank tea in a more subdued fashion than their Song counterparts.
 They preferred peace and quietude in the countryside.
 Drinking tea was something for small gatherings or a solitary pursuit.
 This aesthetic is captured in the works of famous Ming artists like the painter Tang Yin and the writer and tea master Lu Shusheng.